NewPythonX-NPX/VeloStrap/IMPORTANT/README.md

 Q: What can I delete without breaking VeloStrap?

 A: You can delete the following folders: custom-fastflags, roblox download folder.
-You can delete the following files: config.json, profile_saves.json.
+You can delete the following files: Config.json, profile_saves.json.
 Though this means you will lose your saved fastflags/mods or custom fastflags.

+---

+## ⚙ Features

+- Profile System
+- Fastflags
+- Mods
+- Apperance changing
+- and more to explore!

 ---